I3ck/cppOpt/README.md

 (or feel free to directly link the source files and not use `make` at all)

 ##including
-include the algorithms and header files you want to use
+directly include `cppOpt.h` which includes all required headers or choose the header files you want to use
-I suggest looking at the examples in `examples/`